Probing Deep into Temporal Profile Makes the Infrared Small Target Detector Much Better: Experiments

 \subsubsection{Quantitative results}

 As shown in Table \ref{tab:SOTA1} and Fig. \ref{fig:ROC}, our DeepPro outperforms the state-of-the-art methods in all scenarios.
-Especially, on the low-SNR subset and the NUDT-MIRSDT-HiNo dataset, our DeepPro improves $P_d$ by $3.02\%$ and $7.52\%$, and reduces $F_a$ by $1.15\times 10^{-5}$ and $0.19\times 10^{-5}$ as compared to the second best methods.
+Especially, on the low-SNR subset and the NUDT-MIRSDT-HiNo dataset, DeepPro on average improves $P_d$ by $3.59\%$ and $7.52\%$, while reducing $F_a$ by $2.11\times 10^{-5}$ and $0.19\times 10^{-5}$, respectively, over sub-optimal methods (i.e., DTUM \cite{li2023direction}, STDMANet \cite{yan2023stdmanet}).
 The results verify that the temporal profile has significant advantages in containing more distinctive characteristics for IRST detection.
 That is, long-term temporal information is worthy of attention.
-Besides, among the deep learning-based methods, our DeepPro has the fewest parameters and achieves the best inference efficiency and the lowest GFLOPs per frame.
-That is because, our DeepPro performs calculations (e.g., addition and multiplication) only in the time dimension for detection, which still benefits from the superiority of the temporal profile.
+Besides, among the deep learning-based methods including the single-frame ones, our DeepPro has the fewest parameters and achieves the second-highest inference efficiency and the second-lowest GFLOPs per frame.
+That is because, DeepPro performs calculations (e.g., addition and multiplication) only in the time dimension for detection, which still benefits from the superiority of the temporal profile.

 From the results of the state-of-the-art methods, we can also observe the advantages of temporal information.
 In most scenarios (e.g., the NUDT-MIRSDT dataset and the NUDT-MIRSDT-HiNo dataset), deep learning-based SIRST detection methods perform better than traditional MIRST detection methods.
 However, on the low-SNR subset, some traditional methods (e.g., SRSTT, 4D-TR, 4D-TT, and 4DST-BTMD) significantly outperform deep learning-based SIRST detection methods.
 That is because, it is hard to detect dim targets (e.g., $SNR\leq 3$) without temporal information.
 Moreover, SRSTT \cite{li2023sparse} in traditional methods and STDMANet \cite{yan2023stdmanet} in deep learning-based methods achieve much better detection performance than other existing methods on dim targets and complex scenarios (e.g., the NUDT-MIRSDT-HiNo dataset), because they can extract longer temporal features from more input frames (i.e., 30 and 20, respectively) in a sequence.